 - Listen to the weather and traffic reports, and plan your morning commute accordingly.

 It is rare that service is disrupted as significantly as it was on November 7, 2012.
 We thank you for your patience as we dealt with the adverse weather and road conditions.
 Once again, know that our mission is to provide safe and reliable service to our customers.
 We are going to safely get you where you are going as quickly as possible.

 With winter driving conditions now in effect and both Wye Road/Sherwood Park freeway and the Baseline Road interchanges now in full swing, traffic interruption should be expected daily.
 Traffic patterns will change based on construction needs and the speed limit will remain 50 km/hr in construction zones.
 These disruptions are anticipated for the foreseeable future.

-What this means for transit users is that transit may experience delays due to this construction.
+Transit users may experience delays due to this construction.
 We will do our best to remain on schedule, but we cannot move faster than the traffic.
 We highly recommend that customers plan their trips to accommodate for these potential traffic tie-ups.
 Consider taking and earlier bus.
 15 minutes may make the difference between arriving at your destination on time or late.